aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 #### Exercises
 * Change the assertion to `11` so that the test fails.
-Find a flag that you can pass to the `aptos move test` command that will show you the global state when the test fails.
+Find a flag that you can pass to the `aptos move test` command that will dump the global state when the test fails.
 It should look something like this:
   ```
   ┌── test_mint_10 ──────
   │ error[E11001]: test failure
-  │    ┌─ ./sources/FirstModule.move:24:9
+  │    ┌─ ./sources/first_module.move:24:9
   │    │
   │ 18 │     fun test_mint_10(account: &signer) acquires Coin {
   │    │         ------------ In this function in 0xcafe::basic_coin